What is the Lymphatic System?

 Who can benefit from MLD?

 MLD is safe and beneficial for most people with a few exceptions.
 For the most part, if you are frequently ill or just slugish, MLD can help overcome this burden if the primary cause is an overtaxed lymphatic system.
 Minor edemas can be helped with the basic lymphatic techniques.
 More extreme edemas need specialized care and additional training.
 Check with your MLD care provider for credentials and training levels if lymphedemas are present.
 Your practitioner should screen your health history (if he/she doesn't, look for another practitioner).
 Do not receive lymphatic drainage if you are running a fever over 100F.
 Cardiovascular and Kidney disorders are high on the list of concerns.
 Also, anyone who has or recently had an active cancer needs to be considered carefully before treatment.
 This doesn't mean that MLD cannot be performed on this population, but special considerations need to be weighed including a recommendation from their treating physician.
-Again, very important that your practitioner is officially trained and certified so they can treat properly.
+Again, it is very important that your practitioner is officially trained and certified so they can treat properly.
 The same pathology in different people produce different responses and carries a variety of different secondary disorders.
 (See specific benefits below)

 How should I prepare?

 Eat light and healthy for a few days before and after a lymphatic drainage session.
-Drinking plenty of water and limiting waste and fatty intake will help your body to heal itself.
-You will be less liekly to feel ill due to a healing crisist is your treat your body with respect as a matter of habit but especially when you are knowinly going infor a detoxification style treatment.
+Drinking plenty of water and limiting high salt and fatty intake will help your body to heal itself.
+You will be less liekly to feel ill due to a healing crisis if you treat your body with respect as a matter of habit but especially when you are knowingly are going in for a detoxification style treatment.

 What should I wear?